Mountain Paradise Ltd. – Terms & Conditions

 Important notes: Compensation will not be payable if we are forced to cancel, or in any way change your tour for reasons of consolidation or force majeure, namely war, threat of war, riot, civil strife, industrial dispute, terrorist activity, health epidemics, natural or nuclear disaster, fire or adverse weather conditions or other similar events beyond our control and that of our suppliers.
+A change of tutor due to unforeseeable circumstances is not classed as a major change.
 Consolidation refers to the fact that the operation of the tour is dependent on a minimum number of persons booking the tour.
 If that number is not achieved, we reserve the right to cancel the tour.
-We will not however, cancel a tour for reasons of consolidation less than 6 weeks before the departure date.
+We will not however, cancel a tour for reasons of consolidation less than 4 weeks before the departure date.
 We strongly recommend that you make no travel arrangements to your point of departure from the UK until such time as your travel itinerary has been confirmed.
 If you make such arrangements which you are then unable to use due to a change in your itinerary we shall not be liable to you for the cost of those arrangements.

 Our obligations, and those of our suppliers providing any service or facility included in your holiday, are to take reasonable skill and care to arrange for the provision of such services and facilities and, where we or our supplier is actually providing the service or facility, to provide them and to do so with reasonable skill and care.
 You must show that reasonable skill and care has not been used if you wish to make any claim.
 Standards of, for example, safety, hygiene and quality vary throughout the transport and destinations that your holiday may involve.
 Sometimes these standards will be lower than those which would be expected to be found in the UK.
 The services and facilities included in your holiday will be deemed to be provided with reasonable skill and care if they comply with any local regulations which apply (such as, for example, those of the Civil Aviation Authority), or, if there are no applicable local regulations, if they are reasonable when compared to the local standards and customs.